elementary/houston/src/worker/README.md

 /tmp/houston/ad1553ea-7a27-44cd-8eb7-66540c4ad77c/
 ├── clean/ # Untouched cloned repository
 ├── dirty/ # All of the edited files
-└── working/ # Folders for our currently running tasks
+├── repository/ # Folders for each branch we used to construct the clean folder └── working/ # Folders for our currently running tasks
     └── (uuid)/ # A random generated folder name for a currently running task
 ```